Just Stop Oil activists found guilty over protest at World Snooker Championships

 Whittingham said: “I didn’t intend to cause damage, I intended to cause disruption.”

-He said he accepted there was a “risk” of damage taking place, adding that he thought it was “highly possible that (the powder) would be wiped off, or hoovered off, without causing significant damage to the baize or the table.”
+He said “I accept there was a risk that damage could take place”, adding that he thought it was “highly possible that (the powder) would be wiped off, or hoovered off, without causing significant damage to the baize or the table.”

 Pressed by Alison Goldsmith, prosecuting, about whether he foresaw the risk of damage to the table, Whittingham said: “I judged that risk to be proportionate in the light of the existential threat we face from the climate crisis.”